 The brotherhood gathers for the second Creekster

 Its magic cannot be denied.
 The draw of the Creek.
-Its siren song sing sweetly to my suitors; sooner or later, we seek the source.
+Its siren song sings sweetly to my soul and its suitors; sooner or later, we seek the source.
 And there, swoon to the sights.

 Many know my greatest joy in life: to take two people whom I love, but who do not yet know each other, and introduce them.

 This was Ken's second creeking.
 Three and a half years had gone by, and in those years he'd read tales of Jack, known also as "Link."
 He often saw photos of Steele, Matt by another name.
 And Nate?
 He could ask after Nate's family as though they'd known each other for years, but simply put such was not the case.

 All these men gathered.
 They too had many times heard the name "Kenneth," or perhaps "Hilton," or even "the father of my child."
 At last, they all shook hands - or rather, embraced.
 These are my friends we're talking about, after all.

 But the Creeksgiving family weren't the only ones in store for the Hilton.
 Abe of Magic the Gathering, of Boise, and of Cuba rolled in as well.
 Abe has the distinction of going from "well thought of acquaintance" to "brother" in an astoundingly short timeframe.
 Ken was intrigued to meet a man as might elicit such a Gorilla Glue™ worthy rapid bonding.